kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval: Experiments

-For our underlying ANN-based candidate generation system, we start by creating a bipartite graph between source entities and target entities for each dataset, with each edge representing explicit relevance between items (e.g., citing paper \textit{cites} cited paper or user \textit{follows} content producer).
-Given each bipartite graph, we learn unimodal embeddings for users and items by follows the steps as described in Section~\ref{sec:embed}.
-We learn 100-dimensional user and item embeddings and train our embeddings over 20 epochs.
-For the clustering algorithm, we apply the spherical $k$-means algorithm for 20 epochs to cluster items based on their unimodal embedding vectors~\cite{lloyd1982least, arthur2006k}.
+\paragraph{\textbf{Experimental Setup:}} For our underlying ANN-based candidate retrieval system, we start by creating a bipartite graph between source entities and target entities for each dataset, with each edge representing explicit relevance between items (e.g., citing paper \textit{cites} cited paper or user \textit{follows} content producer).
+We then learn unimodal 100-dimensional embeddings for users and items by training over 20 epochs and cluster them via spherical $k$-means over 20 epochs~\cite{arthur2006k}.

-\ \\ \textbf{Evaluation Task:} We evaluate three candidate generation strategies -- baseline ANN with unimodal embeddings (which is how most ANN-based candidate generation systems work), mixture of embeddings with no smoothing (as is done in \cite{pal2020pinnersage}), and mixture of embeddings with smoothing (as described in Section \ref{sec:knn_embed}).
-For each strategy, we compute the $Recall@K$, diversity, and fit in a link prediction task i.e., predicting which additional papers to cite, or which accounts to follow, given the training set.
-Recall provides a natural way to measure diversity -- to achieve high recall, one is obliged to return a large fraction of \emph{all} relevant documents, which simple greedy ANN searches are unable to achieve.
-In addition, explicitly measuring diversity via average deviation of retrieved candidates and goodness of fit via EMD metrics shows that a mixture of embeddings is naturally a superior paradigm to model user-item engagements for the purpose of multi-interest candidate generation.
+\paragraph{\textbf{Evaluation Task:}} We evaluate three candidate retrieval strategies -- baseline ANN with unimodal embeddings (which is how most ANN-based candidate retrieval systems work), mixture of embeddings with no smoothing~\cite{pal2020pinnersage}, and mixture of embeddings with smoothing (i.e., \knnembed).
+For each strategy, we compute the $Recall@K$, diversity, and fit in a link prediction task.

-\ \\ \textbf{Research Hypotheses}: We aim to explore two research hypotheses (as well as achieve some understanding of the hyperparameters): \begin{enumerate} \item Unimodal embeddings miss many relevant items due to the similarity of retrieved items.
-Mixture representations can yield more diverse and higher recall candidates. \item Smoothing, by using information from neighboring users, further improves the recall of retrieved items. \end{enumerate}
+\paragraph{\textbf{Research Hypotheses:}} We explore two research hypotheses (as well as achieve some understanding of the hyperparameters): (1) Unimodal embeddings miss many relevant items due to the similarity of retrieved items.
+Mixtures yield more diverse and higher recall candidates.
+(2) Smoothing, by using information from neighboring users, further improves the recall of retrieved items.